 Isabella from Italian Street Kitchen gives you the ultimate guide for making pasta salad.

 Pasta is a classic Italian food that is rivalled only by pizza in terms of worldwide appeal.
 While it’s traditionally served hot, its incredible versatility is highlighted by the more recent popularity of pasta salad.
 Since moving here from Italy I’ve become very fond of Australian-style barbecues and thoroughly recommend featuring pasta salad as a side dish.
 I also love making it for a quick and healthy lunch.
 Today I’ll guide you through all the tips and tricks you need to create a wide variety of pasta salad recipes that are sure to impress your friends and family.
+Too busy to cook up some pasta?
+Try our Pasta in the West End, or visit one of our restaurants around Australia.

 When making an easy pasta salad, I always recommend using short cut pasta, as these shapes work best for capturing and holding other ingredients.
 Some of my favourite pasta varieties for this type of dish are: